Thresholds: Reactivity Tipping Points

 • Prior success or trauma

-• Handler behavior
+• Habituated behavior patterns

 This means thresholds are trainable.
 By gradually working near (but not over) a dog’s limits, and reinforcing calm responses, we can help the dog build emotional resilience and raise their thresholds over time.

-Behavior modification—especially for fear, reactivity, or aggression—is most successful when done below threshold.
+Addressing any type of fear, reactivity, or aggression—is most successful when done below threshold.
 A process focused on raising (or lowering depending on training goals) these behavioral shift points.

 Threshold training is a systematic process focused on:

-• Identifying your dog’s current threshold level
+• Identifying your dog’s current level

 • Working just under it with controlled exposure